psychbruce/ChineseNames/README.md

 ### Functions in `ChineseNames`
 - `compute_name_index()`
-  + Compute variables of given names and surnames for scientific research
+  + Easily compute variables of given names and surnames for scientific research

 ## Author